kubemq-io/kubemq-CSharp/README.md

 **parameters**:
 - ChannelName - Mandatory.
 The channel that the `Initiator` subscribed on.
 - ClientID - Mandatory.
-Displayed in logs, tracing and KubeMQ dashboard.
+Displayed in logs, tracing, and KubeMQ dashboard.
 - Timeout - Mandatory.
 Max time for the response to return.
 Set per request.
 If exceeded an exception is thrown.
 - CacheKey - Optional.
 - CacheTTL - Optional.
 - kubeMQAddress - Mandatory.
 KubeMQ server address.
 - ILogger - Optional.
-'Microsoft.Extensions.Logging.ILogger', if passed will write logs under that ILogger.
+'Microsoft.Extensions.Logging.ILogger', if passed, will write logs under that ILogger.

 ### Method: send single
-This method allows to send a single request.
+This method allows sending a single request.

 **parameters**:

 - KubeMQ.SDK.csharp.CommandQuery.Request - Mandatory.
 The actual request that will be sent.

 ### The 'KubeMQ.SDK.csharp.CommandQuery.Request' object:
-Struct used to send requests with a minimal set of parameters needed to be filled "manually"
+Struct used to send requests with a minimal set of parameters needed to be filled "manually."

 **parameters**:
 - RequestID - Will be set internally.